wpgp/QGIS-pypopRF/docs/index.md

 4. **Console**: Monitor progress and view logs
 5. **Control Panel**: Start/stop analysis and view progress

-💡 **Pro Tip:** Use the tabs to navigate through the workflow in a logical sequence.
+💡 **Tip:** Use the tabs to navigate through the workflow in a logical sequence.

 ## Analysis Results